HOME • SEARCH • EMAIL • ABOUT

 Botany

-Sikir is an ascending or erect, slightly branched, half-woody, slightly hairy perennail herb, 30 to 80 cm high, with slender, terete branches.
-Leaves are ovate to ovate-lanceolate, 2 to 6 cms long, and 1 to 4 cm wide, the tip pointed, and broad at the base, truncate or somewhat heart-shaped, 3-nerved, with crenate-dentate margins.
-Fruit is usually a drup, rarely an achene, enveloped by an enlarged calyx or immersed in a fleshy receptacle.
+Sikir is an ascending or erect, slightly branched, half-woody, slightly hairy perennial herb, 50 centimeters high or less, with slender, terete branches.
+Leaves are ovate to ovate-lanceolate, 2 to 6 centimeters long, and 1 to 4 centimeters wide, the tip pointed, and broad at the base, truncate or somewhat heart-shaped, 3-nerved, with crenate-dentate margins.
+Fruit is usually a drupe, rarely an achene, enveloped by an enlarged calyx or immersed in a fleshy receptacle.
 Seed is solitary.

 Distribution